Jaakal/client-manager/README.md

 ### Installing

-First you will need install [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide/) or some similar other IDE which is capable to run Java projects.
+First you will need to install [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide/) or some similar other IDE which is capable to run Java projects.
 Second you will have to install the newest version of [Node](https://nodejs.org/en/download/).
-Then move from the project root directory to the "/src/client" folder through terminal and follow the instructions below.
+Then move from the project root directory to the "/src/client" directory through terminal and follow the instructions below.

 Install all the necessary JavaScript packages: